alexmanrique/blog/_posts/2020-07-03-communication-in-a-software-development-team.md

 ![remote meetings]({{ site.baseurl }}/images/remote-meetings.jpg)

 Like in any other human organization, communication is key to the success of a collectivity.
 Great teams communicate very well.
 By communication, we mean the act of sharing opinions or feedback to one single person or the whole group.
-In the following post, we are going to review the more common meetings were the attendants communicate with each other.
+In the following post, we are going to review the more common meetings were the attendants communicate with each other in a software development environment.

 Daily (Stand-up)
 ----------------------------